mahavedalla/mahavedalla/docs/questions/pariyatti/whether-sacred-doctrine-is-a-science.md

-# Whether sacred doctrine is a science?
+Question: Whether sacred doctrine is a science?
 Answer in Brief: -
  Category: Pariyatti
 Sutta References: -